Industrial Brake and Clutch Design General Guidelines

 1. Determining the Size of a Clutch or Brake

-To determine the appropriate size of a clutch or brake it is first necessary to determine what operational specifications are required.
+To determine the appropriate size of a clutch or brake, it is first necessary to determine what operational specifications are required.
 Those specifications include time, rotational speed, inertia load, the driving device, the driven elements, and the cycle rates.
-These operational specifications are evaluated through the use of a series of equations.
+These operational specifications are evaluated using a series of equations.

 Frequently, the results of these equations will result in different clutch/brake selection values.
 For example, a clutch may be capable of providing adequate torque handling capacity for a system, but the cycle rate creates a heat load higher than the device can dissipate, in which case a larger clutch must be used in the application.
 In addition, there are external environmental variables which may influence the selection criteria.
 Is the device in an enclosed area where heat build-up could be a problem?
 Is the clutch or brake being run dry or in oil?
 What friction materials are available for the particular application being designed?

-All of these variables must be carefully evaluated prior to final device selection.
+All of these variables must be carefully evaluated prior to final device selection or design.
 We recommend that you contact Carlyle Johnson for a review of your application prior to making a final selection.
-Our engineering expertise is always available to you for technical assistance.
+Our engineering expertise is always available to you for technical assistance and we are happy to work with you on custom industrial brake and clutch design options.

 1.1 Torque Based on the Drive and Driven Elements of a System